-25This price reflects secondary market transactions.
-As explained in Section 2.1.1, in addition to secondary market transactions, some investors may redeem or purchase tokens directly with the stablecoin issuer (that is, primary market transactions).
-We do not know if any USDC tokens were redeemed for less than \$1 in the primary market.
+&lt;sup>26This price reflects secondary market transactions.
+As explained in Section 2.1.1, in addition to secondary market transactions, some investors may redeem or purchase tokens directly with the stablecoin issuer (that is, through primary market transactions).
+We are not aware that any USDC tokens were redeemed for less than \$1 in the primary market.

-26These numbers are based on USDC's reported assets of \$42.1 billion as of March 13, 2023.
-Other assets backing USDC included \$32.4 billion (77 percent of the total) in US Treasury bills and \$5.4 billion (13 percent) and \$1 billion in deposits at BNY Mellon and Customers Bank, respectively (Circle, 2023).
+&lt;sup>27These numbers are based on USDC's reported assets of \$42.1 billion as of March 13, 2023.
+Other assets backing USDC included \$32.4 billion (77 percent of the total) in US Treasury bills, along with \$5.4 billion (13 percent) and \$1 billion in deposits at BNY Mellon and Customers Bank, respectively (Circle, 2023).